CoffeeBeforeArch/CoffeeBeforeArch.github.io/_posts/2020-12-16-cache-simulator.md

 ## Recording Statistics

-The final step thing we need for our simulator is statistic collection.
+The final thing we need for our simulator is statistic collection.
 We'll implement this using a simple `update_stats` method, and small modification to our `run` method.
 We will also add a `dump_stats` method for printing the cache statistics (and place a call to this method in the destructor).

 ### State for our Statistics